starplayerpc/starplayerpc/README.md

-# reVIEW
+# StarPlayerPC
-A LUA extension to give users a repeat-by-track capability in VLC playlists.
+Application to control the playback of videos, incluing a LUA extension to give users a repeat-by-track capability in VLC playlists.